Best no foreign transaction fee credit cards in Canada 2025

 *Please note that this is not a comprehensive list, and offerings may change over time.

-Card name | Card type | Fees | Exchange rates | Overseas withdrawal fee |
+Card name | Card type | Card fees | Exchange rates | Overseas withdrawal fee |

 ---|---|---|---|---|

-Wise card | Debit card | No card order fee; on ongoing fee | Mid-market exchange rate with no foreign transaction fee | 2 withdrawals to 350 CAD/month free; 1.5 CAD + 1.75% after that |
+Wise card | Debit card | No card order fee; no ongoing fee | Mid-market exchange rate with no foreign transaction fee | 2 withdrawals to 350 CAD/month free; 1.5 CAD + 1.75% after that |

 KOHO Extra | Prepaid card | 9 CAD/month | Network exchange rate with no foreign transaction fee | 1 international withdrawal free monthly, after this if international ATM operators charge their own fees these will not be reimbursed |